 Supreme Court: Mental hygiene applications, civil commitments and guardianships, and others as the court may allow.

-Family Court: Child protection proceedings, juvenile delinquency proceedings, family offenses and emergency support orders, and other as the court may allow.
+Family Court: Child protection proceedings, juvenile delinquency proceedings, family offenses, and emergency support orders, and others as the court may allow.

 Housing matters: Essential applications such as landlord lockouts, serious coded violations, and repair orders, and others as the court may allow.

-New York City Criminal Court/City Courts: Criminal arraignments, requests for orders of protection, driver’s license suspension lifts and emergency applications, and others as the court may allow.
+New York City Criminal Court/City Courts: Criminal arraignments, requests for protection orders, driver’s license suspension lifts, and emergency applications, and others as the court may allow.

 All courts: Judges may determine that other individual matters are “essential.”

 ● Jury trials in progress in civil and criminal cases shall continue.
-However, no new trials will be started until further notice.
+However, no new problems will be started until further notice.

-● Special parts – including motion parts, PC parts, compliance parts and others – have been suspended.
+● Unique parts – including motion parts, PC parts, compliance parts, and others – have been suspended.

 ● Residential evictions, court-ordered auctions, and residential foreclosure proceedings have been suspended.

-● Rescheduling: Parties will be advised of rescheduled Court dates when normal court business resumes.
+● Rescheduling: Parties will be advised of rescheduled Court dates when regular court business resumes.